 About me

 I am a Ph.D. student in the Department of Electrical and Computer Engineering at Virginia Tech, where I am advised by Dr. Ming Jin.
-My research interests lie at the intersection of efficient and robust machine learning, reinforcement learning, and optimization.
+My research interests lie at the intersection of machine learning, reinforcement learning, and optimization.
 I am passionate about use-inspired research and solving real-world problems.
-More specifically, I am interested in how can we achieve trustworthy reinforcement learning algorithms that are safe, robust, explainable, and can continually adapt to non-stationarity in the real world.
+More specifically, I am interested in how we can achieve trustworthy reinforcement learning algorithms that are safe, robust, explainable, and can continually adapt to non-stationarity in the real world.

 Before coming to Virginia Tech in 2019, I received my Bachelor’s degree in Electrical and Electronics Engineering from Delhi Technological University, India.
 I received my Master’s in Electrical Engineering in May 2021, where I was advised by Dr. Azim Eskandarian.